nguyenanhtuan1008/c2c-transfer/Tutorial.md

 Rclone is a command line program to sync files and directories to and from cloud.
 It mount cloud storage system and make it work more like a normal file system
 <hr>

 First, we need to install rclone on our local system.
-I have used **Windows** as many 1Hackers seems to use Windows (after months, I prefer Linux!).
+I have used **Windows** as it is widely used (after months, I prefer Linux!).

 * Step 1: Go to https://rclone.org/downloads/ or https://github.com/rclone/rclone/releases/tag/v1.49.3 .
 Download ZIP file according to your OS and architecture.
 (In my case, it is Windows 64 bit).